taeruh/pauli_tracker/README.md

 ## What this library does

-This library does **not** provide a full quantum simulator.
+This library does **not** provide a quantum simulator.
 Instead it only provides tools to track the Pauli operators through the circuit, while building up the circuit or while simulating the circuit.

 The project is foremost a Rust library providing the [pauli_tracker crate].
 It's a generic and hopefully flexible library which allows you to choose different core data